 - Heat a frypan to medium heat.

-- Add the liver and cook for a few minutes until brown then turn and cook the next side for a few minutes.
+- Add liver and cook for a few minutes until brown then turn and cook the other side for a few minutes.

-- Add the tomato paste and stir so onion mixture and liver are all coated.
+- Add tomato paste and stir until onions and liver are coated.

 - Make wells for the eggs and crack eggs into the wells, place lid on the pan and cook until the whites are cooked.
 If you like cooked yolks, then cook longer.